zoxpx/pxdocs/content/reference/knowledge-base/px-licensing.md

 Product SKU                     Trial    expires in 30 days
 ```

+{{<info>}}
+7 days before your _PX_ license is set to expire, an alert will trigger saying that your license is getting ready to expire.
+The alert will tell you how long you have to renew your license.
+Note that the alert will also keep triggering after the license has expired.
+For more details, see [this page](/install-with-other/operate-and-maintain/monitoring/portworx-alerts#list-of-alerts).
+{{</info>}}

 ## Licensed features

 In the table below, we can see the overview of features that are controlled via licensing as of PX v1.2.8.